Fast radio bursts as precursor radio emission from monster shocks

 Steepening and breakdown of FMS waves may also be a viable production mechanism of rapid gamma-ray flares in blazars.
 In this picture, episodic magnetic reconnection in the inner magnetosphere, at the base of magnetically dominated jet \cite[e.g.,][]{ripperda2022}, can excite large amplitude MHD waves that will propagate along the jet, forming radiative shocks close to the source, that can, conceivably, give rise to large amplitude, short duration flares.
 Whether detailed calculations support this picture remains to be investigated.
 But if this mechanism operates effectively in black hole jets, it can alleviate the issue of dissipation of relativistic force-free jets.
 Striped jets can also produce rapid flares, but the mean power of such jets is likely to be considerably smaller than that of jets produced by ordered fields in MAD states \cite{mahlmann20,chashkina21}.
 Dissipation of ordered fields must rely on instabilities, like the current driven kink instability, which are expected to be too slow to account for the rapid variability seen in many blazars, if generated at all.

 In this Letter, we study the steepening and breaking of a FMS wave by means of first principles plasma simulations.
-By comparing simulation results with an analytic model, we are able to derive scaling relations of fundamental properties.
-As hinted above, we also identify, for the first time, the generation of a high-frequency precursor wave by a synchrotron maser instability at the monster shock.
-We propose that it might explain the enigmatic fast radio bursts and perhaps other radio transients.
+The novelty of our study is the disclosure of a high-frequency precursor wave, generated by the monster shock, that we propose might explain some of the enigmatic fast radio bursts and perhaps other radio transients.
+Previous simulations \cite{Chen22} already demonstrated the steepening of a nonlinear FMS wave, however, due to the small scale separation used, it was not possible to properly follow the wave evolution and resolve the shock.
+In contrast, our simulations can follow the wave evolution in the MHD regime and resolve the shock structure, owing to the large scale separation applied.

-We begin by analyzing the general properties of nonlinear wave propagation and the onset of wave breaking.
+We begin by analyzing the general properties of nonlinear wave propagation and the onset of wave breaking \footnote{It is worth noting that our derivation of the characteristics equations, detailed in the appendix, is general and not restricted to the regime of $\sigma_{\rm bg}\,\gg\,1$, as in \citep{beloborodov23}.}.
 We consider a FMS wave propagating in a medium having a background magnetic field $\pmb{B}_{\rm bg} = B_{\rm bg} \hat{z}$, and proper density $\rho_{\rm bg}$, where $B_{\rm bg}$ and $\rho_{\rm bg}$ may depend on $x$.
 The magnetization of the background medium is defined as